Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 5. Has Novavax been properly tested for children?

-This is a more complicated question than it should be, with most of the problems arising from how the FDA keeps Novavax locked into their EUA.
+This is a more complicated question than it should be, with most problems arising from how the FDA keeps Novavax locked into their EUA.

 Yes, we do.

-While the sample group was small, it is well balanced.
+While the sample group was small, it was well-balanced.

 What about Adverse Events?